srjefers/spark-workshop/agendas/advanced-apache-spark-for-developers.md

 ## What You Will Learn / Objectives

-The goal of the **Advanced Apache Spark for Developers Workshop** is to build the deeper understanding of the internals of Apache Spark 2.x (i.e. Spark Core, Spark SQL, Spark Structured Streaming and Spark MLlib).
-The workshop will teach you how to do performance tuning of Apache Spark applications and the more advanced features of Apache Spark.
+The goal of the **Advanced Apache Spark for Developers Workshop** is to build the deeper understanding of the internals of Apache Spark (Spark Core) and the modules in Apache Spark 2 (Spark SQL, Spark Structured Streaming and Spark MLlib).
+The workshop will teach you how to do performance tuning of Apache Spark applications and the more advanced features of Apache Spark 2.

-**NOTE** The workshop uses the latest and greatest [Apache Spark 2.2.0](http://spark.apache.org/releases/spark-release-2-2-0.html).
+**NOTE** The workshop uses the latest and greatest [Apache Spark 2.2.0](http://spark.apache.org/releases/spark-release-2-2-0.html) and is particularly well-suited to Spark developers who worked with Apache Spark 1.x.

 The workshop follows a very intense **learn-by-doing** approach in which the modules start with just enough knowledge to get you going and quickly move on to applying the concepts in practical exercises.